cpske/ISP/git/index.md

 Can you answer these?

+1. How do you create a local git repository?
-1. How do you add file "main.py" to the staging area?
+2. How do you add file "main.py" to the staging area?
-2. How to show what has been staged for commit?
+3. How to show what has been staged for commit?
-3. How to remove "main.py" from the staging area?
+4. How to remove "main.py" from the staging area?
-4. What happens if you add "main.py" to the staging area, then edit it again?
+5. What happens if you add "main.py" to the staging area, then edit it again?
 Do you need re re-stage the file?

 Fixing Mistakes

 1. You add `main.py` to the staging area (not committed yet).
 What command removes if from the staging area?
 2. You make some changes in your working copy of `main.py`, but realize your work is wrong.
 How can you reset your working copy of `main.py` to the most recent committed to the repo?

+Git Best Practices

+1. Are there any project files you should *not* commit to a repository?
+2. How can you avoid accidentally committing some unwanted files to a repo?
+3. How often should you commit?
+How to structure commits?
+   - [ ] commit each file whenever you make a change
+   - [ ] commit each file after you change and test it
+   - [ ] files that make up a unit of work should be commited together
+4. Write *descriptive* commit comments.
+The comments should explain what was done and help someone understand the flow of work.

 ## Understanding Git as a Graph